acmacm/PassiveRTT/TCP3/Discussion of results.md

-At this point, I've begun to use a source script to automate the R processing, anticipating that this will be useful when the need to perform window processing and analysis on a list of peak frequencies which could represent the fundamental freq. that stems from the RTT.
+At this point, I've begun to use a source script to automate the R processing, anticipating that this will be useful when the need to perform window processing and analysis (on a list of peak frequencies which could represent the fundamental freq. considerable averaging to obtain the RTT.

 ```
 > source(file = "LSP_script.txt")